The Ultimate Spain Bucket List (50 Top Experiences)

 Cartagena is a hidden gem in Spain.
 This lesser-known city located in the region of Murcia takes you back to Roman times.

 Its impressive Roman Theatre, archaeological museums and castle are some of the highlights of Cartagena.
-It’s a city to get immersed in history and learn about previous civilizations in Spain.
+It’s a city where you can get immersed in history and learn about previous civilizations in Spain.

 In addition to history and archaeology, Cartagena is also a place for foodies.